0xcadams/0xcadams-com/README.md

 yarn deploy
 ```

-This will automatically deploy to the `cadams-io` Firebase project and changes will be reflected at https://cadams.io!
+This will automatically deploy to IPFS!

 ## License